Dog teeth cleaning: how to clean dogs teeth

 - Step 3: You should eventually aim to brush all the surfaces in about two minutes.
 The more gradual the process, the easier it will be.

-Need more advice on cleaning your dog’s teeth?
+Need more advice on how to clean dogs teeth?

-For expert advice on cleaning your dog’s teeth, get in touch with your local vet.
+For expert advice on dog teeth cleaning, get in touch with your local vet.